-The Whole You, a pilot program in partnership with
+The Whole You, a program in partnership with

-The Shady Grove Adventist Aquilino Cancer Center, works with adults being treated for cancer or other blood disorders and their families, by providing assistance, free of charge, accessing social support services and other community resources.
+Adventist Healthcare Shady Grove Aquilino Cancer Center and White Oak Cancer Center, works with adults being treated for cancer or other blood disorders and their families, by providing assistance, free of charge, accessing social support services and other community resources.